Learning Module

 Guilt and the Excuses

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Distinguish between doing something wrong and being guilty for it
+- Distinguish between doing something wrong and being guilty for it.

-- Understand the difference between a moral excuse for a crime and a legal excuse
+- Understand the difference between a moral excuse for a crime and a legal excuse.

-- Connect appropriate feelings of guilt with when someone should be punished for a crime
+- Connect appropriate feelings of guilt with when someone should be punished for a crime.

 Watch